Robert Mercer: Brexit

 Mercer was an activist in the campaign for the United Kingdom to end its membership of the European Union, also known as Brexit.
 Andy Wigmore, communications director of Leave.EU, said that Mercer donated the services of data analytics firm Cambridge Analytica to Nigel Farage, the head of the United Kingdom Independence Party (UKIP).
 The firm was able to advise Leave.EU through its ability to harvest data from people's Facebook profiles in order to target them with individualized persuasive messages to vote for Brexit.

-It has been reported that Cambridge Analytica also has undisclosed links to Canadian digital firm AggregateIQ, which also played a pivotal role in Dominic Cummings' VoteLeave campaign, where he delivered an estimated one billion individually curated targeted adverts to voters in the lead up to the Brexit referendum, in contravention of established voting rules.
-Neither VoteLeave nor Leave.EU informed the UK electoral commission of the donation despite the fact that a law demands that all donations valued over £7,500 must be reported.
-In 2018, the Electoral Commission found the VoteLeave campaign guilty of breaking electoral law.
+It has been reported that Cambridge Analytica has undisclosed links to Canadian digital firm AggregateIQ, which also played a pivotal role in Dominic Cummings' Vote Leave campaign, where he delivered an estimated one billion individually curated targeted adverts to voters in the lead up to the Brexit referendum, in contravention of established voting rules.
+Neither Vote Leave nor Leave.EU informed the UK electoral commission of the donation despite the fact that a law demands that all donations valued over £7,500 must be reported.
+In 2018, the (UK) Electoral Commission found the Vote Leave campaign guilty of breaking electoral law.

 2016 U.S. election

 Mercer was one of the biggest donors in the 2016 U.S. elections, donating $22.5 million to Republican candidates and PACs.
 Mercer was a major financial supporter of the 2016 presidential campaign of Ted Cruz, contributing $11 million to a super PAC associated with the candidate.
 Mercer was a major supporter of Donald Trump's 2016 campaign for president.

 Mercer and his daughter Rebekah helped to obtain senior roles in the Trump campaign for Steve Bannon and Kellyanne Conway.
 Rebekah worked with Conway on the Cruz Super-PAC Keep the Promise in the 2016 Republican primaries.
 Mercer also financed a Super PAC, Make America Number One, which supported Trump's campaign.
 Nick Patterson, a former colleague of Mercer's said in 2017 that Trump would not have been elected without Mercer's support.

+JD Vance

+Mercer's family donated an undisclosed amount to the super PAC Protect Ohio Values which was established to support JD Vance for his 2022 election to a Senate seat in Ohio.
+After Mercer support for Parler beginning in 2018, Vance, who founded Narya Capital, allegedly provided advice concerning Parler to Mercer's daughter Bekah.